 Obsessed with hyper-presence and physicality

-Baird create a physically haunting, dense sound performance in the indefinable border area of experimental music and musical performing arts – and this not without humor.
+Baird creates a physically haunting, dense sound performance in the indefinable border area of experimental music and musical performing arts – and this not without humor.
 Their albums are released on the Rvng Intl. label, which has also brought the work of Holly Herndon, Lucrecia Dalt or Helado Negro to an international audience.

 Paradoxical characters / Elevator pitches

 «Bully Fae is a musical act comprised of stand-up comedy, poetry, dance and music» was read in an interview on the release of the album Defy A Thing To Be (on the Matmos label).
 It is correct that the art figure Bully Fae Collins appears primarily as a performance artist and only in second or third line as a music act.

 Defy A Thing To Be was described by Bully Fae in the live performance as a «dreamlike punk-drag show that tells stories of queer empowerment».
 Years have passed since we became aware of the abstract, pointedly minimalist and lyrically crude rap songs, during which the plan to bring Collins to Bern failed.

 Recently Bully Fae has moved from California to Berlin and with that we can finally make the years old plan come true.